Last Update: May 16, 2025

 Read Our Full Review Of The Horizon 7.4 AT Treadmill Here

-Echelon Stride-6 Treadmill
+Echelon Stride-6s Treadmill

 Treadmills don’t have to take up a lot of space in your home.
-The Echelon Stride-6’s console folds down to the deck.
+The Echelon Stride-6s’s console folds down to the deck.
 Its Auto Fold feature gets the job done in three easy steps.
 Simply push the console flat, tip the treadmill arms upright, and press the pedal to release the console to the treadmill deck.
-The Echelon Stride-6 features one of the most compact designs for a running treadmill.
+The Echelon Stride-6s features one of the most compact designs for a running treadmill.

-The motor is 2.5 horsepower.
+The motor is 3.0 horsepower.
 It is not ideal for long runs, but low-mileage runs should be fine.
 It has a maximum speed of 12.4 mph.
-There are 15 levels of incline.
+There are 12 levels of incline.
 These features are very impressive for such a small treadmill.

 The deck is 20.5” x 60”, which should accommodate most users’ strides.
-The Echelon Stride-6 is only 182.35 lbs, but it can handle a maximum user weight of 300 lbs.
+The Echelon Stride-6s is only 182.35 lbs, but it can handle a maximum user weight of 300 lbs.
 This is an impressively sturdy treadmill for its build, and we are pleased with how few features Echelon has compromised on to bring such a compact treadmill.

-There is no touchscreen so you need to use the device rack with your phone or tablet to access Echelon’s content.
-A subscription is required to keep using the treadmill and must be purchased (unless you are already a member) at the same time as the treadmill.
 Echelon provides content similar to Peloton.
 Walkers and runners will be treated to a mixture of studio classes and outdoor runs.
 Echelon has a leaderboard for competitive exercisers and live classes for those seeking a social atmosphere.
 Echelon also incorporates music into their workouts to keep them fun and motivating.

 + PROS

-- The Stride-6 has 12 incline levels.
+- 12 incline levels

 – CONS